Indian Premier League (IPL) Betting Statistics

 Most Valuable Player (MVP)

-Previously called the Man of the Tournament, the Most Valuable Player or MVP for short is awarded to the player who tops the rating system, this looks at several factors based on batting, bowling and fielding which produces the top-rated player at the end of the season.
+Previously called the Man of the Tournament, the Most Valuable Player or MVP for short, is awarded to the player who tops the rating system, which looks at several factors based on batting, bowling and fielding, which produces the top-rated player at the end of the season.

-Only three players have picked up this award twice, Shane Watson was the first winner of the award in 2008 and he won it again in 2013, Andre Russell won the award in 2015 and picked it up again in 2019.
-Sunil Narine is technically the third player with wins in 2018 & 2024 although he did also win the award when it was the 'Man of the Tournament' so some will argue he is the most successful with three wins.
+Only three players have picked up this award twice: Shane Watson was the first winner of the award in 2008, and he won it again in 2013; Andre Russell won the award in 2015 and picked it up again in 2019.
+Sunil Narine is technically the third player with wins in 2018 & 2024, although he also won the award when it was the 'Man of the Tournament', so some will argue he is the most successful with three wins.

-Jos Butler in 2022 became the third Englishman to win the award after Ben Stokes won it in 2017 and Jofra Archer in 2020.
+Jos Buttler in 2022 became the third Englishman to win the award after Ben Stokes won it in 2017 and Jofra Archer in 2020.

 Previous MVP Winners